HeyPuter/phoenix/doc/devlog.md

   have an interface that isn't strictly adherent to convention.
 - auto-complete and help can be generated with knowledge of how CLI arguments are processed by a particular command.

+## 2023-05-10

+### Kind of tangential, but synonyms are annoying

+The left side of a UNIX pipe is the
+- source, faucet, producer, upstream

+The right side of a UNIX pipe is the
+- target, sink, consumer, downstream

+I'm going to go with `source` and `target` for any cases like this because they have the same number of letters, and I like when similar lines of code are the same length because it's easier to spot errors.